-Late Work, Attendance, and Make Up Work Policies:
+Late Work and Make Up Work Policies:

 Late and make-up work will only be accepted if the absence was due to a School recognized excuse.
 Regular and punctual attendance is expected of all students in accordance with the school's attendance policy.
-As this is an online course, attendance will be taken by your submittal of work each week.
-If you submit at least one item in a week, you will be shown as having attended.
-Any student who misses four weeks (8 classes) will be dropped automatically.